Subthedev/QuantumX/MAILGUN_SUPABASE_SETUP_GUIDE.md

 ### Step 4: Add DNS Records to Your Domain Provider

-You need to add these records to wherever you manage DNS for `ignitexagency.com` (GoDaddy, Namecheap, Cloudflare, etc.)
+You need to add these records to wherever you manage DNS for `ignitex.live` (GoDaddy, Namecheap, Cloudflare, etc.)

 #### If Using Cloudflare:

 1. Log in to [Cloudflare Dashboard](https://dash.cloudflare.com/)
-2. Select **ignitexagency.com** domain
+2. Select **ignitex.live** domain
 3. Click **"DNS"** in the left sidebar
 4. Click **"Add record"** button